 What Is ERISA?

 ERISA’s scope only encompasses the private sector, though.
 State, federal, or municipal employees are excluded except where they have union-sponsored benefits.
-Another significant exemption is “church plans,” which are benefits sponsored by religious organizations.
+Another significant exemption are “church plans,” which are benefits sponsored by religious organizations.

 What Is an ERISA Claim?